Chetic/shell-bun/README.md

 > ☕ **Shell-Bun** combines "build" and "run" - inspired by Swedish fika culture, where gathering for coffee and pastries (🍩🍰) creates the perfect environment for productive collaboration!

-An interactive bash script for managing build environments with advanced features and no external dependencies.
+An interactive Python script for managing build environments with advanced features and minimal dependencies.

 ![demo](shell-bun-demo.gif)

 ## 🚀 Easy Deployment

-**Shell-Bun is completely standalone** - it's a single bash script with zero dependencies that can be deployed anywhere instantly:
+**Shell-Bun is completely standalone** - it's a single Python script with minimal dependencies that can be deployed anywhere instantly:

-- **Copy & Run**: Simply copy `shell-bun.sh` to any system with bash > 4, write a simple `shell-bun.cfg` file and run `shell-bun.sh`
+- **Copy & Run**: Simply copy `shell_bun.py` to any system with Python 3.6+, write a simple `shell-bun.cfg` file and run `python shell_bun.py`
-- **No Installation Required**: No package managers, no compilation, no setup scripts
+- **Minimal Dependencies**: Uses only Python standard library (stdlib) - no external packages required for production use
-- **Portable**: Works on Linux, macOS, Windows (with bash), containers, cloud instances, embedded systems
+- **Portable**: Works on Linux, macOS, Windows, containers, cloud instances, embedded systems
 - **Self-Contained**: Everything needed is in one file - perfect for DevOps, CI/CD, and quick deployments
 - **Version Control Friendly**: Add it directly to your project repositories